Safe Church Policies

 Mission – St. Anne’s seeks to be led by the spirit to understand God’s purpose for the world with our mission being to respond through Christ in worship, education, fellowship, and service.

-Purpose – To create a safe and welcoming space for all people in our community, especially for youth and children, from sexual abuse or harassment of any kind.
+Purpose – To create a safe and welcoming space for all people in our community and those engaged in ministry with children and youth and elderly and to prevent sexual abuse or harassment of any kind.

 - Child: Anyone under the age of 12 years

 - Youth: Anyone who is at least 12, but not yet 18 or is greater than 18 and is still in high school

 At least two adults should be present with minors at all times.
 If unable to do this, then one adult should be in the hearing of another adult.
 In a Sunday School Class, if two adults are not possible, one adult and a high school age youth is permissible.